-Research suggests that the death rate for victims of FDIA is about 10 percent.)
+Research suggests that the death rate for victims of FDIA is about 10%.
 In some cases, a child victim of FDIA learns to associate getting attention to being sick and develops factitious disorder imposed on self.

-There is no known way to prevent this disorder.
+There’s no known way to prevent factitious disorder imposed on another.
 However, it might be helpful to begin treatment in people as soon as they begin to have symptoms.
-Removing the child or other victim from the care of the person with FDIA can prevent further harm to the victim.
+Removing the child or other victim from the care of the person with FDIA can also prevent additional harm to the victim.

 Outlook / Prognosis

 What is the outlook for people with factitious disorder imposed on another?